AnGabrio/missingHE/cran-comments.md

 * Fixed a couple of bugs in the code for the hurdle function which displayed incorrect results.

+* Added a tutorial for using the package functions with a vignette.

 * Updated the version of the package in the DESCRIPTION file to 1.4.1.

 ## Test environments